 The fact that there has also been a rapid increase in property prices in the UK over the same period has meant that for perhaps the first time, people could consider selling up and moving to France with the possibility of buying a property and having some money to spare.
 Also with the ever closer ties with Europe there are more people moving from the UK to work abroad or even at extremes, commuting from France to the UK.
 The opening of the Channel Tunnel has certainly opened many opportunities.

-Whatever your reason for considering moving to France, whether it is to enjoy retirement, to work or even to commute, we at Europe Remove can help with those initial headaches of moving home especially to another country.
+Whatever your reason for considering moving to France, whether it is to enjoy retirement, to work or even to commute, we at European Removal Experts can help with those initial headaches of moving home especially to another country.